 "I'm one of them people, I want everyone to know.
 Tell somebody what happened in my life and maybe help them."

 My background, all I know is fight or flight, you know?
-I’m 24 but I’ve been in and out of jail starting at 18.
+I’m in my 20s but I’ve been in and out of jail starting at 18.
 I’ve struggled with addiction for a long time － heroin, cocaine.
 I started doing better because drug court helped me into programs, but I haven’t had that much clean time because I don’t know what to do when I’m at a breaking point.
 Who do I call?
 My sponsor yells at me, my probation officer scares me.
 I didn’t want to go back to jail.
-I broke both my feet jumping off a roof after my ex-boyfriend told on me to the cops.
+I broke both my feet jumping off a roof after someone close told on me to the cops.
 He started arguing with me on purpose so he could keep me outside for when they pulled up.
 Something told me no, something’s not right, so I went inside the house and two seconds later the sheriff started pulling on the door.
 I got it locked and shut, then realized the only other way out of the house was through a second story window.
 I was scared, I didn’t know what else to do.
 I thought there was some way I could get off the roof and go.
 A cop came up the stairs after me and tried grabbing my shirt, so I jumped.
 I broke both my feet when I did that.
 They called an ambulance and the hospital surgeon recommended surgery, but they moved me to the jail the next day.

 When I first got to the jail, I told them I couldn’t walk and they said, “You have to.”
 I told them I broke both my feet and they finally brought a wheelchair, but they wouldn’t help me get in it.
 They weren’t comprehending what I was saying － they really thought I was going to be able to walk.
 They’re so assbackwards here.
 I stayed in the jail infirmary for a month and they let me have the wheelchair, but they wouldn’t let me take it to gen pop even though x-rays showed my feet were still fractured.
 They tried bringing me a cane.
 I’m not gonna lie, I denied it.
 Anyone that has a cane brought to them… I didn’t want to walk around with a cane.
 But what would a cane even do for broken feet?
 They didn’t give me the option to stay in the infirmary and keep using the chair, so I came to gen pop with just orthopedic boots.
 I put them on the wrong feet all the time.
 They have elevators here, but they’re scary because they break down all the time.
 When I’m on there and I look at the help button, my hand is ready to push it.
 Now with COVID the guards will get after us if someone helps me with the stairs, but I have to go downstairs to get to rec.